matteospanio/matteospanio.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi there, I'm Matteo Spanio, software engineer at [Audio Innova](https://www.audioinnova.com/en/) and student of the [Master's Degree in Computer Engineering](https://www.unipd.it/en/computer-engineering) at the [University of Padua](https://www.unipd.it/en/).
+Hi there, I'm Matteo Spanio, Ph.
+D. student at the [University of Padua](https://www.unipd.it/en/).
 I'm interested in:
 - 🤖 machine learning,
 - 📡 signal processing,
 - 🕵️‍♀️ cyber security,